More about: Day Trips to Bruges from Brussels

 The first time I went to Bruges I only had one day to see the whole city and that made me go from one place to another in a hurry and without enjoying it with the deserved tranquility.
 I had plenty of time.

-The historic center of Bruges is manageable to visit it in one day, so do not get overwhelmed and walk calmly.
+The historic center of Bruges is manageable to visit in one day, so do not get overwhelmed and walk with tranquility.
 If you go by train, also remember that there are continuous schedules, so you don't have to worry about ending your visit at a certain time.

 Lose yourself in its narrow streets